monsoonmaelstrom/book2/book2.md

 “I’m aware.
 Listen, I’m not going to stop you.
 But I’m also not going to kill her on a maybe.
 We’d both be dead a hundred times over if that’s the standard we’re using.”

-He sighs, but lets his magic fall away, and we being catching back up to the others.
+He sighs, but lets his magic fall away, and we begin catching back up to the others.

 ----